mozaik-association/mozaik/docs/Contacts Module.md

 ??? question "How to create a co-residency ?"

-    You can create a co-residency by clicking on "action"--> "create a co-residency address” and entering the name of the co-residents in "line 1 and 2"
+    You can create a co-residency by selecting your contacts, clicking on "action"--> "create a co-residency address” and entering the name of the co-residents in "line 1 and 2"
     <figure markdown>
     ![screenshot 3](img/screen3.png)
     <figcaption>Creation of a co-residency</figcaption>